 There are three technical routes from ERP ECC 6.0 to SAP S/4HANA:

-- System Conversion: the route selected by half of our customers is a “system conversion”.
+- System Conversion: the route selected by approximately 50% of our customers is a “system conversion”.
 One existing ERP system is converted to S/4HANA.
 You can deploy on-premise, in the SAP S/4HANA Cloud, private edition, in your own data centre or move to the cloud with a hyperscaler.

 See PDF presentation here